Dheeru1939/Achu-Bhai-Birthday/replit.md

 # Overview

-This is a React-based friend tribute website that creates a personalized, heartfelt experience for someone special.
-The application features a single-page layout with multiple sections including a hero area, personal message, photo gallery, and memory timeline.
-It's designed to be customizable with personal content like friend names, messages, photos, and shared memories.
+This is a React-based birthday tribute website that creates a personalized, heartfelt experience for celebrating someone special.
+The application features a single-page layout with multiple sections including a hero area with birthday greeting, combined birthday/thank you message, photo gallery showcasing the birthday person, and memory timeline.
+It's designed to be customizable with personal content like friend names, birthday messages, photos, and shared memories.

 The project uses modern web technologies including React with TypeScript, TailwindCSS for styling, and shadcn/ui components for a polished interface.
-The application includes interactive elements like floating hearts, smooth scrolling navigation, and animated content reveals.
+The application includes interactive elements like floating hearts, confetti animations, smooth scrolling navigation, and animated content reveals.

 # User Preferences